Charlesdigital/Mortgage-Calculator/README.md

 # Mortgage-Calculator

 # About
-A frontend react application to calculate mortgage monthly payments.
+A front end application with form validation that calculates mortgage, interest and principal payments for the during of the term.

 https://mortgagecalculatorbreakdown.netlify.app/